ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

             - Repeat Ball
             - Timer Ball
 - [UPDATED] PC Storage System
+    - Added the capacity of changing the wallpaper
     - Total Boxes: 14
     - Box Capacity: 30
     - Total Capacity: 420
 - Mirage Island (Random Event to encounter this misterious island)
     - While in modern times this might be silly.
 Back in the day when not everyone had internet, this was something people talked about.
-- Battle Tower
+- [UPDATED] Battle Tower
     - Your pokemon are NOT auto-leveled, you must have Level 50 or Level 100 pokemon, this can be time consuming.
-    - [Removed] No more 10 Floors, 10 Challenges.
+    - [REMOVED] No more 10 Floors, 10 Challenges.
-    - [Updated] 2 Formats now.
+    - [UPDATED] 2 Formats now.
 Pokemon in Level 50 or Level 100.
     - Singles Mode (3v3)
     - Overall this facility has been upgraded, even if there's no more different level challenges.
 - Battle Frontier (Emerald Only)